-Principle of binaural signal representation
+6.2.2.1 Principle of binaural signal representation

 The basic idea behind the binaural recording technique is to capture the two signals that form the input to our hearing.
-By capture these signals in the ears of a listener, it can retain the both timbre and spatial aspects, even keep the personal feature in binaural.
-And it can be reproduced accurately though headphones.
+By capturing these signals in the ears of a listener, it can retain both timbre and spatial aspects, even preserving the personal feature in binaural.
+And it can be accurately reproduced though headphones.

-Editor’s note: number of microphones to be clarified, some processing could apply to get binaural signals from more than two microphones

-Possible issues in binaural capture
+6.2.2.2 Possible issues in binaural capture

 Binaural audio can be defined as follows: